-Henry Morris, 1984: “Furthermore, even if it wasn’t clear in Darwin’s day, the modern scientific creationist movement has made it abundantly clear in our day that all the real facts of science support this Biblical position.
-Despite all the bombastic books and articles, both by secular evolutionists and compromising evangelicals, which have opposed the modern literature on scientific Biblical creationism/catastrophism, the evidence is sound, and more and more scientists are becoming creationists all the time.”
+Henry Morris, 1984: “…the modern scientific creationist movement has made it abundantly clear in our day that all the real facts of science support this Biblical position.
+Despite all the bombastic books and articles… which have opposed the modern literature on scientific Biblical creationism/catastrophism, the evidence is sound, and more and more scientists are becoming creationists all the time.”
 [Henry Morris, History of Modern Creationism (1984), p.329-330.]

-Henry Morris, 1985: “There are still some die-hard uniformitarians who would question the first assumption but, as documented in the preceding chapter, more and more in the modern school of geologists are saying that everything in the geologic column is a record of catastrophe.”
+Henry Morris, 1985: “There are still some die-hard uniformitarians who would question the first assumption but… more and more in the modern school of geologists are saying that everything in the geologic column is a record of catastrophe.”
 [Henry M. Morris, Creation and the Modern Christian, (1985), p.
 241.]

 By “catastrophe” he meant Noah’s Flood.
 Morris was again clear: the “modern” school of geology, the cutting edge, the hipster trend-setters of 30 years ago were those who believed that giraffes, anacondas, kangaroos and dinosaurs queued up to get on board Noah’s Ark.
-Then after the Flood was over, the Anaconda slithered from Mount Ararat to South America, the kangaroo hopped to Australia, etc.
+After the Flood, two kangaroos hopped from Mt.
+Ararat to Australia, anacondas slithered through Alaska to South America, etc.

-Henry Morris, 1989: “Although the history of the earth and life has long been interpreted by the uniformitarian maxim, ‘the present is the key to the past,’ more and more geologists are returning to catastrophism.”
+Henry Morris, 1989: “Although the history of the earth and life has long been interpreted by the uniformitarian maxim… more and more geologists are returning to catastrophism.”
 [Henry Morris, "Evolution - A House Divided," Impact, 194, August, 1989, p. iii.]

 More and more creationists are saying “more and more” all the time.
 Twenty-two years after Morris, Dr. Don Boys (his biography does not tell us what his Ph.D. is in, exactly, but it’s from a religious school) wrote at the Canada Free Press (whose slogan is “Without America there is no Free World”) that creationists were still “more and more”: